j4w8n/supakit/README.md

 # Supakit
 A Supabase auth helper for SvelteKit.
 For use with the Supabase javascript client.
 In beta, so breaking changes could happen at any time.

-## Terminology
-When we make reference to a "Supabase client" or `supabaseClient`, this is a general term for any non-server client.
-Therefore, this could also refer to a non-browser client like mobile, web worker, etc.

 ## Differences from the official Supabase Sveltekit auth helper
 - Uses `httpOnly` cookies, for tighter security against XSS.
-- You can use your own custom Supabase clients (browser, server, etc) or the clients provided by Supakit.
+- You can use your own custom Supabase clients or the clients provided by Supakit.
 - Offers a secure client-side "session" store, which is hydrated with Supabase session info after `INITIAL_SESSION`, `SIGNED_IN`, `SIGNED_OUT`, `TOKEN_REFRESHED`, and `USER_UPDATED` events.
-This helps with immediate reactivity, especially after user signin and signout.
+This helps with immediate reactivity after these events occur.
 - Saves the `provider_token` and `provider_refresh_token` in `httpOnly` cookies.
 These values are also available in `event.locals.session`.
 Please note that Supakit will not refresh these tokens for you.

 ## Install